In this article

 In other words, two uninsured people cannot get married in order to gain access to a SEP, and the SEP triggered by gaining a dependent cannot be used as an opportunity for the parent to switch to a plan at a different metal level.

 In 2018, HHS clarified that while the SEP for gaining a dependent or becoming a dependent applies both on- and off-exchange, it does not apply independently to existing dependents.
 So if Sue already has two children and then gives birth to a third child, she can enroll in a new health plan (subject to the restrictions described above) by herself, or she can enroll with some or all of her dependents on the plan.
-(Note that for this purpose, “dependent” includes anyone who can enroll in the plan due to their relationship to the qualified individual, so it includes her spouse as well as her children.)8 She also has the option to enroll just the new baby on the baby’s own plan.
+(Note that for this purpose, “dependent” includes anyone who can enroll in the plan due to their relationship to the qualified individual, so it includes her spouse as well as her children.)13 She also has the option to enroll just the new baby in a plan by itself.
 But she does not have the option to enroll only her two older children on a new plan.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.